All Ages Lesson: All About Animals

 Today we are learning about all the different types of animals in this wonderful world.
 It is a sharp and cold day and staying inside is what we ended up doing most of the day.
-I had a lot of fun planning a day to learn about animals, and my kids still braved the cold for play time!
+I had a lot of fun planning a day to learn about animals, and my kids still braved the cold for playtime!
 Mum stayed inside with a hot cup of tea.

 We started our lesson by reading Big Dog and Little Dog by Dav Pilkey.
 While we read I always try to be as interactive as possible to keep them engaged.
 Big Dog wanted a sweater just like Little Dog.
 So we pretended to pull to get the sweater on (just like in the book) and we searched for a fitting sweater.
 Finally, we did find a sweater big enough to fit Big Dog.
 I found this book at our local library.

 Thanks to a 1996 copy of Copy Cat Magazine we made our own name tags.
 Each of my kids made their own mouse name tag necklace and mouse name tag stand-up, even the baby had one made for him by the kids.
-We colored them and all of my kids wrote their name twice.
-Either they wrote their own name or they wrote what letters they knew and I helped the middle kids write the rest of their letters.
+We colored them and all of my kids wrote their names twice.
+Either they wrote their own name or they wrote what letters they knew and I helped them write the rest of their letters.
 No matter what age, I always feel like practicing to write your name well is important.
 Learning to write your name turns into practicing and perfecting your signature.

 In this picture, you can see the name tags and their little mini books on glowing creatures.